astropy/astropy/docs/time/index.rst

 Using Time objects
 -------------------

-There are five basic operations available with |Time| objects:
+The operations available with |Time| objects include:

-- Get and set time values(s) for an array-valued |Time| object.
+- Get and set time values(s) for an array-valued |Time| object:
+- Set missing (masked) values.
 - Get the representation of the time value(s) in a particular `time format`_.
 - Get a new time object for the same time value(s) but referenced to a different `time scale`_.